 It is no longer possible to apply for Deserted Wife's Allowance.
 The payment has been closed to new applicants since January 1997.

-You must always tell the Department of Employment Affairs and Social Protection if there are any changes to your circumstances while you are getting a Deserted Wife's Allowance.
+You must always tell the department if there are any changes to your circumstances while you are getting a Deserted Wife's Allowance.

 If your means or circumstances change, you may no longer qualify for the payment or it may be reduced.